OpenMendel/MendelLocationScores.jl/index.md

 * [Locus File](https://openmendel.github.io/MendelBase.jl/#locus-file): Names and describes the genetic loci in your data.
 * [Pedigree File](https://openmendel.github.io/MendelBase.jl/#pedigree-file): Gives information about your individuals, such as name, sex, family structure, and ancestry.
 * [Phenotype File](https://openmendel.github.io/MendelBase.jl/#phenotype-file): Lists the available phenotypes.
-* [SNP Definition File](https://openmendel.github.io/MendelBase.jl/#snp-definition-file): Defines your SNPs with information such as SNP name, chromosome, position, allele names, allele frequencies.
-* [SNP Data File](https://openmendel.github.io/MendelBase.jl/#snp-data-file): Holds the genotypes for your data set.
-Must be a standard binary PLINK BED file in SNP major format.
-If you have a SNP data file you must have a SNP definition file.

 <a id="control-file"></a>
 ### Control file